ibm-cloud-docs/openshift/openshift_storage_noobaa.md

 # Managing the Multi-Cloud Object Gateway
 {: #odf-manage-noobaa}

-You can use NooBaa to manage your s3 compatible object storage resources, like IBM {{site.data.keyword.cos_short}}, AWS s3, or Azure Blob storage.
+You can use NooBaa to manage your S3-compatible object storage resources, such as IBM {{site.data.keyword.cos_short}}, Amazon S3, or Azure Blob storage.
 With NooBaa, you can also create and manage your object storage consistently across clusters and zones.
 {: shortdesc}

 ## Setting up backing stores by using the NooBaa CLI
 {: #odf-backingstore}

-Backing stores are NooBaa resources for managing your s3 compatible services and buckets.
-When you create a backing store, you provide your s3 service credentials like your access key ID, secret access key, and endpoint for your object storage service.
-After you add backing stores to your cluster, you can [create bucket classes](#odf-bucketclass) which allow you to configure data federation policies for your s3 compatible storage services.
+Backing stores are NooBaa resources for managing your S3-compatible services and buckets.
+When you create a backing store, you provide your S3 service credentials, such as your access key ID, secret access key, and endpoint for your object storage service.
+After you add backing stores to your cluster, you can [create bucket classes](#odf-bucketclass), which allow you to configure data federation policies for your S3-compatible storage services.
 {: shortdesc}

 After you deploy ODF, you can configure more backing stores in your storage cluster.
-You can create a backing store by using any s3 compatible object store such as AWS or {{site.data.keyword.cos_full_notm}}.
+You can create a backing store by using any S3-compatible object store, such as Amazon S3 or {{site.data.keyword.cos_full_notm}}.

 You can also create and manage your backing stores in the {{site.data.keyword.redhat_openshift_notm}} web console.
 {: tip}